palantir/conjure-go/conjure/cycles/README.md

 Each SCC is grouped into an unitary antichain in the disallowed DAG and therefore gets their own Go package.
 The SCC that contains package set `{com.palantir.foo,com.palantir.bar}` receives the Go package `com.palantir.barfoo`.
 Because it contains two types named `Type3`, `com.palantir.foo:type3` is renamed to `com.palantir.barfoo:Type31`.
-The resulting IR has one more package.
+The resulting definition has one more package.